Learn / Guides / CRO guide

 How: send customers a survey via email a few days after purchase.
 Ask the following questions:

-If you’re just getting started, polls and surveys are more than sufficient—but when you are ready to take it to the next level and collect more in-depth information, I recommend that you recruit users and customers and run remote user testing sessions and/or in-person user research interviews.
+If you’re just getting started, on-site and external link surveys are more than sufficient—but when you are ready to take it to the next level and collect more in-depth information, I recommend that you recruit users and customers and run remote user testing sessions and/or in-person user research interviews.

 Check out the ‘own the relationship with your customers’ section of this article on product/market fit for a few practical tips on how to get started with it.